What is Brainstorming And Brainwriting? Top Brainstorming Techniques

 Technique 1: Round-Robin Brainstorming

 This brainstorming technique utilizes the collective power of a group to generate ideas.
 This method might appear like other group-based Brainstorming but differs by letting each participant voice their ideas without being interrupted.
-This process ensures that everyone in the group is awarded the equal opportunity to showcase their idea.
+This process ensures that everyone in the group is awarded an equal opportunity to showcase their idea.
 Participants can submit their ideas verbally or in written form.

 The brainstorming session starts by introducing a central point of discussion or question.
 Participants are then arranged in a circle with a facilitator directing the process.
 One participant leads by offering his idea while others remain quiet and await their turn.